 What is the Story?

 The third book in the Hidden History of Oz series.
-This intense, imaginative story continues the adventure from Book Two: Crown of the Dreamer as it spans the magical land of Oz and delves into the mysterious conjoined dreamlands.
+This intense, imaginative story continues the adventure from Book Two: Dark Dreams in Oz as it spans the magical land of Oz and delves into the mysterious conjoined dreamlands.
 To save the Wizard, and to preserve the Land of Oz, Glinda must join forces with her mortal enemy, forge a coalition of dangerous Witches, battle those that she once considered friends, and challenge the immutable forces of time and magic.

 Is it any good?